 O’Week was one of my most memorable moments here, and you are guaranteed to meet some of you lifelong friends here at Tommy More.

 Bachelor of Science (Agricultural Science), University of Western Australia

-Bachelor of Commerce (Accounting and Finance), University of Western Australia
+Bachelor of Science in Sport Science and Exercise and Health, University of Western Australia

 Before coming to Tommy I was fairly quiet and reserved.
 As I moved into campus, I didn’t know what to expect and I remember being genuinely terrified upon arrival after only recognising a handful of people.
 Enter O’Week.
 You are thrown into all sorts of activities with the other freshers (first year college students) and this is where your first friendships are made.
 Even after my first few weeks within college I noticed a difference.
 Relying more heavily on myself really brought me out of that so-called shell.

 Initially I came to Tommy for the convenience of living close to campus but boy, oh boy did I get more than I bargained for.
 Between the friends I have made, growth as an individual and the overall supportive community filled with like-minded people, I couldn’t recommend Tommy enough.